devilry/devilry-userdoc/src/contact.rst

 .. note::
     We recommend that you use the issue tracker instead of this forum if you have a well defined problem or suggestion.
+    Even very small improvements or issues belong in the issue tracker, and they end up there even if you post them in the Q&A forum.
+The only difference is that someone else have to put them in the issue tracker, which may delay fixing the issue.

 Contact email --- only for special cases